jmtsuji/bioinformatics-m1/README.md

 # Bioinformatics on M1
-Personal notes about migration to n M1 Mac as a bioinformatics user
+Personal notes about migration to a M1 Mac as a bioinformatics user

 ## Background
 Apple recently released the M1 processor chip.
 Fewer and fewer Macs are being sold that use Intel processors.
 So, it is straightforward to do bioinformatics tasks on a M1 Mac?
 Here, I record my (rough) personal notes using a M1 Mac for bioinformatics.